mozilla-services/heka-py/docs/source/config.rst

 This is the default encoder.
 Messages are serialized to JSON and then prefixed with a protocol buffer header.

-StdlibJSONEncoder
+StdlibPayloadEncoder
 =================

-The StdlibJSONEncoder *must* be used in conjunction with the StdLibLoggingStream.
-This encoder is identical to the JSONEncoder, except that it prefixes a single byte at the start so that the StdLibLoggingStream can write out the proper log level to python's logging system.
+The StdlibPayloadEncoder *must* be used in conjunction with the StdLibLoggingStream.
+This encoder is a lossy output stream which only writes out the payload section to the Python logger.

 ProtobufEncoder
 ===============